Јеврејски историјски музеј, Архив

 The building of the Jewish Historical Museum was built in 1928 for the Jewish Sephardic Community of Belgrade.
 The architect was Samuel Sumbul.
 During World War II it was taken over by the German Kulturbund.
 After WW II a part of the building was nationalised.
 Today, Jewish Historical Museum is situated on the first floor.
 The second floor is the home of the Jewish Community of Belgrade and the Bros Baruh Choir .
 On the third floor are the offices of The Federation of Jewish Communities of Serbia (the former Jewish Communities of Yugoslavia), the Rabbi's rooms, the library, and the humanitarian pharmacy, instituted in 1992.

 The JIM consists of two basic units: museum collections and archives.
-The archives consists of about 1.000 meters in length of material covering activities of the Jewish Communities and other Jewish institutions which were active for several centuries on this territory.
+The archives consists of about 1.500 boxes of materials covering activities of the Jewish Communities and other Jewish institutions which were active for several centuries on this territory.
 The archives include material related to the life and work of Federation and individual communities of former Yugoslavia from the time before WW II, Jewish prewar press, materials related to antisemitism and the Holocaust, and the wealth of materials related to the Federation and Jewish communities in the period since 1945, as well as chemerotheka (newspaper clippings).
+Only about 70 boxes are accessible to researchers.
+In 2017 the Museum's staff has started processing and digitizing the other 1.300 boxes.

 During the holocaust, most of the documentation was destroyed, but almost everything that was saved and preserved is now in the Museum archive.